A two-level distributed algorithm for nonconvex constrained optimization: Introduction

-where each node $i\in\mathcal{V}$ of the graph $G$ is associated with a decision variable $x_i$ and a cost function $f_i(x_i)$ as in \eqref{eq:networkExampleObj}.
-Variable $x_i$ and variables $x_j$ of $i$'s adjacent nodes $j\in\delta(i)$ are coupled through constraints \eqref{eq:networkExampleC1}-\eqref{eq:networkExampleC2}, and $\mathcal{X}_i$ in \eqref{eq:networkExampleC3} represents some constraints only for $x_i$.
-The functions $f_i$, $h_i$, $g_i$, and the set $\mathcal{X}_i$ may be nonconvex.
 Any constrained optimization problem can be reformulated as \eqref{eq:networkExample} after proper transformation.
 An especially interesting motivation for us is the nonlinear network flow problems.
 In this case, the graph $G$ represents a physical network such as an electric power network, a natural gas pipeline network, or a water transport network, where the variables $x_i$ in \eqref{eq:networkExample} are nodal potentials such as electric voltages, gas pressures, or water pressures, and the constraints $h_i$ and $g_i$ are usually nonconvex functions that describe the physical relations between nodal potentials and flows on the edges, flow balance at nodes, and flow capacity constraints.
 Notice that a node $i$ in the graph can also represent a sub-network of the entire physical network, and then the constraints could involve variables in adjacent sub-networks.
 There has been much recent interest in solving nonlinear network flow problems, e.g. applications in the optimal power flow problem in electric power network \cite{kocuk2016strong}, the natural gas nomination problem \cite{pfetsch2015validation}, and the water network scheduling problem \cite{d2015mathematical}.

 In many situations, it is desirable to solve problem \eqref{eq:networkExample} in a distributed manner, where each node $i$ represents an individual agent that solves a localized problem, while agents coordinate with their neighbors to solve the overall problem.
 Each agent need to handle its own set of local constraints $h_i$, $g_i$, and $\mathcal{X}_i$.
 For example, agents may be geographically dispersed with local constraints representing the physics of the subsystems, which cannot be controlled by other agents; or agents may have private data in their constraints, which cannot be shared with other agents; or the sheer amount of data needed to describe constraints or objective could be too large to be stored or transmitted in distributed computation between agents.
 These practical considerations pose restrictions that each agent in a distributed algorithm has to deal with a set of complicated, potentially nonconvex, constraints.